sanger-cellular-informatics/Targeton-Designer/README.md

   "csv_column_order": ["primer_type", "primer", "penalty", ...]
 }
 ```
+The order specified in the config file will be retained for ranking: in this example, ranking will be applied first by stringency and then by product size (i.e., primers pairs with the same stringency will be ranked according to their product size).

 If a name is missing, it will not be applied.
 If no custom config file is passed, then the default `config/designer.config.json` will be applied.
 If a custom config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/designer.config.json` will be applied.
 If the custom config file contains a `ranking` key and no ranking defined, i.e. `"ranking": {},`, no ranking will be applied.